abcpeak/apps-and-sites-collection/README.md

 Firstly, Thank you for expressing your interest in contributing to our repository to improve the list of 🧩Apps & Sites Collection. 🤗

-Note: To support this repository, please give us a star⭐ and share🔁 and promote it to increase its visibility.
+Note: To support this repository, please give us a star⭐ and share🔁 and promote📢 it to increase its visibility.
 Let's make it a win-win. 😉

 ## 📄License 许可证